 Looking Back to Middle School, Connecting to other High School Courses

-Sixth and seventh graders studied geography, civilizations and modern world issues in all the world regions.
-World History II examines world events from the early1800s to the present.
-United States History II concentrates on the period from the Civil War to the present.
-There are also two high school electives: United States Government and Politics and Economics, as well as standards for personal financial literacy that may be taught as a stand-alone course or integrated into courses such as mathematics, business, or family and consumer science.
+Sixth and seventh graders studied world geography and ancient and classical civilizations.
+World History II examines world events from the early1800s to the present, while United States History II concentrates on the 1920s to the present.
+There are also two high school electives: United States Government and Politics and Economics, as well as standards for personal financial literacy and news/media literacy that may be taught as stand-alone courses or integrated into history and social science or other subjects.

 World History I Content Standards

-Building on knowledge from previous years, students should be able to:
+Building on knowledge from study of world cultures in middle school, students should be able to:

-Topic 1: The emergence and expansion of Islam to c.1500
+Topic 1.
+Dynamic interactions among regions of the world

-Supporting Question: What were the routes of transmission of Islam?
+Supporting question: What kinds of global connections existed among humans in the past?